Disney+ could lead to new Disney video game adaptations

-The success of Disney+ might lead to more video game adaptations of Disney properties.
+The success of Disney Plus might lead to more video game adaptations of Disney properties.

-It certainly sounds like Shoptaw and Disney are keeping an eye on the success of individual shows and movies streaming through Disney+.
+It certainly sounds like Shoptaw and Disney are keeping an eye on the success of individual shows and movies streaming through Disney Plus sign-up deals.
 The Mandalorian is a prime example, a smash-hit success on the streaming subscription service that's now paved the way for countless other Star Wars-related TV shows.
 In all honestly, it's hard to believe that Disney isn't already eyeing up a game adaptation of The Mandalorian.

 The comments from Shoptaw certainly point to future possible game adaptations of Disney-owned properties, which is no doubt an exciting prospect.
 In terms of future video games based on Disney material that we know of, the aforementioned Marvel's Guardians of the Galaxy is slated to release later this year on October 26, for PC, PS4, PS5, Xbox One, Xbox Series X, Xbox Series S, and Nintendo Switch.